-Jefferson Airplane’s performance marks the moment on that dark day in rock history when the atmosphere of violence that had been brewing — created by the Hell’s Angels — ratchets up several notches.
-The Angels had been brought in by the Rolling Stones, on recommendation from the Grateful Dead (and some say the Airplane), to work “security” at the event.
+Jefferson Airplane’s performance marks the moment on that dark day in rock history when the atmosphere of violence that had been brewing — created by the Hells Angels — ratchets up several notches.
+The Angels had been brought in by the Rolling Stones, on recommendation from the Grateful Dead (and, some say, from the Airplane, too), to work “security” at the event.

-[Minute 4:14] Kantner to the crowd: “Hey man, I’d like to mention that the Hell’s Angels just smashed [Airplane singer] Marty Balin in the face and knocked him out for a bit.
+[Minute 4:51] Kantner to the crowd: “Hey man, I’d like to mention that the Hells Angels just smashed [Airplane singer] Marty Balin in the face and knocked him out for a bit.
 [In a dry, sarcastic tone] I’d like to thank you for that.”

 Kantner: “I’m not talking to you, I’m talking to the people who hit my lead singer in the head.”

-Within a few hours, one of the Angels will fatally stab an 18-year-old black kid — Berkeley art student Meredith Hunter, who’d left the stage area earlier to get his handgun after becoming freaked out and pissed off by the violence.
-The Stones are unaware of the gun or the killing as they segue from “Sympathy for the Devil” to “Under My Thumb” amid total chaos, on and off the stage.
+Within a few hours, one of the Angels, Alan Passaro, will fatally stab an 18-year-old Black kid — Berkeley art student Meredith Hunter, who’d left the stage area earlier to get his handgun after becoming freaked out by the violence.
+The Stones are unaware of the gun or the killing as they segue from “Sympathy for the Devil” to “Under My Thumb” amid total chaos on and off the stage.
 (The Angels would later attempt an assassination of Mick Jagger at his holiday home in New York’s Hamptons, as revenge, but the plan failed when the boat they were using overturned in stormy waters, according to the FBI.)

 Meanwhile, the ’60s peace-and-love vibe suffers irreparable damage.